 Second, the new wardrobe goes with us everywhere.
 Unlike some of our clothes that are only good on certain occasions, the new wardrobe fits all occasions.
 When I was in college, I hadn’t figured out where God wanted me to go or be, but I remember I was copying some articles in the library, when Gregg Swope came up and said hi.
 Gregg was a seminary student at the seminary next to campus, and he was one of those people who is just cool—he was a marathon runner and played the guitar.
 But he also had this aura about him, and when he talked with me, I felt peace, as if the warmth of God’s love had come close to me.
 I felt like I could share my freshman stress with him, could share anything with him.
 As we walked back across campus, and said, “Goodbye!”
 I knew I had walked with Jesus.
 I’m pretty sure that Gregg was just saying hi, and pretty sure he had no idea that being with him that day affected me like that, but he was wearing Christ well that day.
 Compassion, kindness, humility, quiet strength, discipline, forgiveness, contentment, love—whenever we go, wherever we go, people will know—even if they can’t quite put their finger on it—that we are wearing Christ.

-Last week, we talked about how many people think of church as a place where we go apart
+Lots of people think of church as a place where we go apart like this